mrviduus/xUnit.OTel/README.md

 ## Viewing the Data of Tests

-The `xUnit.OTel` package, when configured with OTLP exporters as shown in the example below, outputs span data via gRPC to `localhost:4317`.
+The `xUnitOTel` package, when configured with OTLP exporters as shown in the example below, outputs span data via gRPC to `localhost:4317`.
 To visualize this telemetry data, you can use the **Aspire Dashboard** which provides a user-friendly interface for viewing traces, metrics, and logs.

 ### Using Aspire Dashboard with Docker